Are the 2021 BBC Proms going ahead?

-Will this year’s Proms season take place?
+When is this year's Proms season scheduled for?

 If you're unable to attend the BBC Proms in person, every single Prom is broadcast on BBC Radio 3 and highlights are played on BBC TV.